 Do Men Grieve Differently than Women?

-On cursory examination of our own experiences, most of us may conclude that yes, men do manifest their grief in ways dissimilar to their female counterparts.
-They may tend to be more stoic, and tend towards outward expressions of anger over sorrow.
-They may also spend a lot of time alone or try to be the ‘rock’ on which others can depend for stability and support.
+With a quick examination of our own experiences, most of us may conclude that men do, in fact, manifest their grief in ways that are different than their female counterparts.
+Men tend to be angrier or stoic instead of sad.
+They may also prefer to spend time alone or, on the other hand, serve as the shoulder to lean on for stability and support.

-It is undeniable that cultural pressures often dictate how we should behave when grief-stricken.
-Whether this is ‘right’ or ‘wrong’ is beside the point.
-More importantly, it’s insightful to recognize underlying influences that propel grief – whether in a male or female.
-Powerful psychological and emotional forces are at work when we experience the loss of a loved one.
+Cultural and social pressures often dictate how we should behave throughout the grieving process.
+Whether these queues are right or wrong is beside the point.
+It’s insightful to recognize the underlying influences that propel grief, so that we may understand the emotional forces at work when we experience the loss of a loved one.

 - Less expression of feelings, more concerned with thinking than feeling